datagrok-ai/public/help/domains/chem/chem.md

 * Identifiers (shows [all known identifiers](#molecule-identifier-conversions) for the selected structure).
 * 3D Structure
 * 2D Structure
-* Databases (performs substracture and similarity searches for the selected sctructure against all connected data sources).
+* Databases (performs substructure and similarity searches for the selected structure against all connected data sources).

 The following info panes are shown by default for the current molecular column: